System commands (ESP only)

 Alternatively if you want to choose the update URL you can use the command below (ESP32 and ESP8266):

-Without certificate, in this case we will use the root certificate defined in User_config.h
+Without certificate, in this case the gateway will use the ota_server_cert certificate defined in default_ota_cert.h

 mosquitto_pub -t "home/OpenMQTTGateway_ESP32_BLE/commands/MQTTtoSYS/firmware_update" -m '{